bhumikalongakshi/bhumika-aipm-portfolio/projects/linkedin-content-agent/README.md

 # Why I built this
+I enjoy documenting what I learn, but I often spend more time organizing my thoughts than actually writing the post.
+I wanted to see whether an AI workflow could help with the first draft while still keeping the final content in my own voice.

 Everyone posts something or the other on social media, which takes time to think about the topic, then do research, then create the post.
 I thought why not automate it and reduce some time.
 This agent creates a linkedin content and an image as per user prompt.
 It then sends it to your gmail for review.
 So, all you need to do is tell him a topic and your content will reach in your inbox for review and you simply need to post it.
 Natural question is why not automate the posting as well.
 Some things need review from human eye, so that if you're not happy with the post you can ask for the changes and will get a refined post.